 Co-occurring disorders can be infinitely difficult to diagnose.
 Whether a mental illness occurs in tandem with other mental illness or substance abuse, the diagnosis and subsequent treatment of comorbidities remain elusive at best.
 What doctors do know is that treatment for co-occurring disorders should treat both illnesses and foster healthy coping habits for the individual.
 Co-occurring disorders are seldom fleeting; a person experiencing comorbidity often must manage the condition for life.

-There are a myriad of reasons why people with co-occurring disorders remain untreated.
+There is a myriad of reasons why people with co-occurring disorders remain untreated.
 Financial issues can certainly be a hindrance, as can the person’s own perception of his or her illnesses.
 Going further, it can be difficult to treat those illnesses once a person is at a treatment center.
 According to Helpguide.org, mental illnesses and substance abuse problems go hand in hand, making it both an obstacle to getting treatment and to receiving the proper care.
 An estimated 50 percent of persons with a diagnosed severe mental illness are affected by substance abuse.
 Conversely, the figures tend to be the same; about 50 percent of drug users and nearly 40 percent of alcohol abusers have at least one diagnosable mental illness.

 Having two mental illnesses at once can exacerbate and complicate the treatment process because the symptoms of one illness can dilute or enhance the symptoms of the other.
 For example, if a person uses cocaine but has severe anxiety, the side effects of cocaine use can heighten the user’s anxiety and sense of paranoia.
 When this happens, it can be very hard for a person to receive the appropriate care for both illnesses.
 If this happens, a person may choose to go untreated (and self-medicate) or end up receiving minimal or inappropriate care.